jeroenpx/Unity_RuntimeEditor/docs/save-load.md

 #Save Load Docs
 ##Overview

-The __Runtime Save & Load__ (RTSL) subsystem is needed for saving and managing scenes, assets and projects at runtime.
-Logically, it consists of three main parts:
+The __Runtime Save & Load__ (RTSL) subsystem is needed for saving and managing scenes, assets and projects at runtime and consists of three main parts:

  * [Persistent Classes](#persistent-classes) - this part allows you to choose what to serialize and generate persistent classes for serialization.
  * [Asset Libraries](#asset-library) - this part allows you to create and manage assets, as well as provide information to the RTSL to identify these assets.